Instagram Vixen Rachel Bush, Wife Of NFL Player Jordan Poyer, Flaunts Her Derriere In Tiny Bikini

-Instagram model Rachel Bush knows how to rock a bikini and she has gone above and beyond in her latest social media post.
-Fans have already seen this barely-there bikini on Bush from the front, but now it’s time to take a gander of it from behind and Rachel’s fans are going wild over this pose.
+Instagram model Rachel Bush knows how to rock a bikini, and she has gone above and beyond in her latest social media post.
+Fans have already seen this barely-there bikini on Bush from the front, but now it’s time to take a gander of it from behind, and Rachel’s fans are going wild over this pose.

 On Tuesday morning, Bush posed a new photo via her Instagram page that is sharing a new view of this crochet g-string bikini her fans can definitely get behind.
-Rachel is donning the Andi Bagus Liquorice “All Sorts” bikini that is decribed as being a tiny, micro bikini.
+Rachel is donning the Andi Bagus Liquorice “All Sorts” bikini that is described as being a tiny, micro bikini.

 This particular Andi Bagus piece is a showstopper on the brand’s model seen via their website.
 However, it’s even more breathtaking on Rachel.